Graduate Diploma in Health Research

 Applicants will apply through a competitive process to the Diploma in the Fall of Year 1 of the MD and, if accepted, start in January of that year.
 Expected intake is 15 students per year.

 Applications will be submitted to the Adjudication Committee for competitive selection.
-Adjudicators will assess each application for overall acceptability as well as provide a cumulative numerical score for rank ordering by November 25.
-By Dec.
-7, the students with the top 15 applications will be informed of their selection.
-They will then approach faculty to ask if they will agree to supervise them in GDipHR.
-The program starts on January 1.
+Adjudicators will assess each application for overall acceptability as well as provide a cumulative numerical score for rank ordering.
+The students with the top 15 applications will be informed of their selection and will be required within 10 days of notification to obtain the written commitment of the faculty member to supervise their specific research project.

 The Diploma consists of 2.5 full course equivalents (FCE):